Rejoice-Okafor/AWS-Identity-and-Access-Mangement-Project/Enabling MFA for users.md

 ## Enabling MFA on AWS using the Identity and Access Management centre

 To do this, you would need a virtual MFA App that can generate OTP(mostly 6-digits).
 These Virtual authenticator apps support multiple tokens on a single device and use the time-based one-time password (TOTP) algorithm.
-Some of AWS supported apps includes: Twilio Authy Authenticator, Duo Mobile,
+Some of AWS supported apps includes: Twilio Authy Authenticator, Duo Mobile,Microsoft Authenticator, Google Authenticatoretc.

+### Steps for enabling MFA on an IAM User.

+1. Firstly login to the AWS management console and navigate to the IAM center  https://console.aws.amazon.com/iam/